Data Expedition, Inc. ®

 Most data transfer begins and ends with a hard drive.
 This is usually the slowest component within the machine.
 The speed of hard drive data transfer varies tremendously, often without obvious feedback to the user.
 In particular, if two or more programs try to access the hard drive at the same time, data throughput will drop exponentially.
 Even if the system appears idle, one of the many background processes can still cause drive access.
 Even intermittent access can cause data transfers to freeze for seconds at a time, leading to greatly reduced network performance.

 Hard drive limitations become dominant when the network is very fast or when there are consistently multiple processes trying to access the drive.
 For example, trying to download two different files at once from a gigabit ethernet LAN to a single consumer hard drive may be much slower than downloading one after the other.
-High-end drives or RAID configurations may improve overall performance, but are still highly variable and severely impacted by multiple accesses.
+High-end drives or RAIDs may improve overall performance, but are still highly variable and severely impacted by multiple accesses.
+RAIDs may require special configuration to perform well with network data.
+See Tech Note 0018 if you are using a RAID.

 Firewalls and Filters

+Software firewalls and filters attempt to block or alter network traffic using the same operating system and CPU resources as applications.
 All such software works by stopping each data packet, checking it against a set of rules, and then deciding what to do with that packet.
 Depending on the amount of checking, this can greatly delay the packet and consume substantial CPU resources.
-This can be especially problematic when there are multiple layers, such as combining firewall, content filter, router, and network address translation software.
-The best way to minimize problems with these components is to disable those that are not necessary and to set rules in the rest that explicitly exempt MTP/IP traffic.
+This can be problematic for moving data at high speeds when there are multiple layers, such as combining firewall, content filter, router, and network address translation software.
+To minimize problems, disable any components or rules that are not necessary and adjust others to allow MTP/IP traffic without filtering.
 See technical note 0002, "Configuring Firewalls".
-The Windows Vista firewall is particularly problematic if it is not precisely configured.
-See technical note 0006, "Configuring Vista Firewall".

 VPN software is similar to a firewall or filter in that it stops each data packet and processes it at significant cost.
 This processing may include compression or encryption, which is especially costly.
 Datagram based VPNs (particularly IPsec) process one datagram at a time, adding a small amount of data to each one before sending it on its way.
 This introduces some CPU load and may rarely cause MTU problems.
 Datagram based VPNs are unlikely to hurt performance much, except on very fast LANs.
 Low quality VPNs "tunnel" all datagrams across a single TCP/IP connection.
 This includes so-called SSL VPNs.
 These introduce substantial network overhead and exponentially worsen TCP flow control and congestion problems.
 SSL and other tunneling VPNs exhibit poor network performance under all circumstances.
 MTP/IP cannot be used with SSL or other tunneling VPNs.